 Upon entering Thams Does Claws’ salon, an array of nail polish shades adorn the walls.
 They are accompanied by rhinestones, studs, and glitter, further accentuating what an individual can parade on one’s nails is limited only by one’s imagination.
 We chat with founder, Thams about their design process, nail care and the importance of creating a safe space for Berlin’s QTI+BIPoC community to express their individuality and practice self-care.

-The Beyond Club Culture photography series is an ongoing project by sustainable fashion brand, The Black Market.
+The Beyond Club Culture photography series is an ongoing project by sustainable fashion brand, Not Too Sweet.
 By exploring the diverse plethora of talent that lurks extrinsic to Berlin’s infamous club presence, we meet Berliners in daytime mode and chat about how they’ve honed in on their art form and the role Berlin has played during their metamorphosis.

 My partner and I have both experienced being misgendered when going to get our nails done in other salons.
 So the most important thing to me, is that I am able to create a safe space for queer and QTI+BIPoC to feel comfortable while they are getting pampered.
 I want this space to be a space made for QTI+BIPoC by QTI+BIPoC!